mikaelvesavuori/better-apis-workshop/README.md

 ### 🤖 Synthetic testing

-Synthetic testing sounds cool and weird but is really no more than a directed stream of traffic from a non-human source, such as a computer.
+Synthetic testing sounds cool and intriguing but is really no more than a directed stream of traffic from a non-human source, such as a computer.

 Above we used a smoke test, which is absolutely a synthetic test, but there is another dimension I want to bring up as well: We can use synthetic testing to continuously verify that our solution keeps performing as expected.
 In that regard, we can think of it as a kind of "offensive testing" mechanism.

-Running synthetic traffic is something that can certainly both stress the existing instance, but in our case we can also leverage it during the deployment window (when rolling out a canary deployment) to more fully exercise the system, flushing out any issues.
-This also gives us higher confidence in that we are more likely to start hitting any issues—which we may not in a, for example, 10-minute window with low organic traffic.
+Running synthetic traffic is something that can certainly stress the existing instance, but in our case we could also leverage it during the deployment window (when rolling out a canary deployment) to more fully exercise the system, flushing out any issues.
+This would also give us a higher probability of hitting any issues—which we may not in a, for example, 10-minute window with low organic traffic.

 **🎯 Example**: We can use load testing to run various larger-scale synthetic traffic volumes as one-offs to stress the API.
 Under `tests/load/k6.js` you can see our [k6](https://k6.io) script that we run in CI.
 The use-case we have here is to ensure that it functions correctly with a range of inputs rather than just a quick poke-and-feel as with the smoke test.